Luuk99/BachelorProject/Apps/HttpsRequestTest/README.md

 # HTTPS Request Test
-This app tests the networking energy consumption by sending HTTPS GET requests.
+This app tests the networking energy consumption by sending HTTP GET requests.

 ## How does it work?
-This app engages a loop which sends a HTTPS GET request to Google on an interval determined by the frequency provided.
+This app engages a loop which sends a HTTP GET request to Google on an interval determined by the frequency provided.

 ## Frequencies
 For this app we used the following frequencies: